pankayaraj/Cognitive_Computation-2023_Continual-Learning-With-Curiosity/README.md

 ## Description

 ### 1 .
-Reproducing the results in the paper
+Reproducing the results in the pape
-    Inorder to reproduce the results in this paper just used the three arguments aling with the main file **run.py**
+    Inorder to reproduce the results in this paper just used the three arguments aling with the main file run.py

     superseding = True
     supersede_env : use the env you want (check below (1.1)